ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4>Discovery method</h4>
 <div style="height: 20px;"></div>

-Examining the methods used to discover planets provides valuable insights into the underlying science.
-While exoplanets can be discovered in various ways, certain methods have been particularly successful.
+<p> Examining the methods used to discover planets provides valuable insights into the underlying science.
+While exoplanets can be discovered in various ways, certain methods have been particularly successful. </p>

+<p> The discovery of planets in themselves is an interesting subject because exoplanets are fundamentally harder to detect than other celestial objects such as stars.
+Scientists have needed to develop complex indirect methods to track exoplanets.
+The <strong>transit method</strong> - tracking shifts in light as a planet passes in front of its host star.
+The <strong>radial velocity method</strong> - tracking of gravity induced shifts in a star's position caused by the planet's gravitational pull.
+Most of these method require a high level of spectroscopic data to infer the composition or size of planets.</p>

 I have tracked the growth of the three most successful exoplanet discovery methods graphed since the start of the century.

 <div style="height: 20px;"></div>
 <p align="center">